Leibniz-HBI/smo-wiki/docs/Secure-Storage-and-Archiving.md

 ### Keybase

 [Keybase](https://keybase.io) is an end-to-end encrypted team-chat client that additionally offers 250 GB of end-to-end encrypted storage.
+Please not however, that it has been bought by Zoom in 2020, so the project's future is uncertain at the moment.

 ## Encrypted (Remote) Backups

+If your data holding devices are encrypted, you have to spend more time on backups, as in case of hardware failure data will be most likely impossible to retrieve.

 Please be aware that live-backups of database systems are a tricky issue.
 Usually the backups get corrupted when backing up a running database.
 Either backup regular dumps of the database or refer to the documentation of the respective database whether and how live-backups are possible.